melanietosik/string-to-amr-alignment/README.md

 Provide the address of mgizapp/scripts and mgizapp/bin folders in the addresses.keep file.

 Provide the address of AMR and English files in the addresses.keep file, add .keep or put them in a different directory.
-The data files must have one linearized AMR or one sentencee English per line.
+The data files must have one linearized AMR or one English sentence per line.

 Run script run.sh.